 The Plan Actual Variance Chart enables a very spectacular variance representation.

-Because we have introduced the basics in details today will place emphasis strictly to the technical part of representation.
+Because we have introduced the basics in detail today, we will emphasize the technical part of the representation.
 Let’s start!

-On the picture below the Plan Actual variance chart can be seen and in this article we will show you step by step the Excel knowledge needed for its creation.
+In the picture below, the Plan Actual variance chart can be seen, and in this article, we will show you the Excel knowledge needed for its creation step by step.

-The described time span will be the usual 12 months, which is one business year.
+The described time will be the usual 12 months, one business year.

-Because short term planning most often covers one year we also have chosen this timespan for starting point for our analysis.
+Because short-term planning most often covers one year, we have chosen this timespan as the starting point for our analysis.

 Plan Actual Variance Chart – Setup

-As can be seen this is not that complicated.
-On the table you can place header, sub-header and also footer that can be used for inserting text notes onto the chart.
-Also after printing they will help interpretation.
+As can be seen, this is not that complicated.
+On the table, you can place a header, sub-header, and footer that can be used to insert text notes onto the chart.
+Also, after printing, they will help interpretation.

-For example this can be the name of the project, timescale, creator’s name …just to mention a few.
-It is important to note that the template is print-ready, so in print you will exactly see what you see on the screen.
+For example, this can be the project’s name, timescale, creator’s name to mention a few.
+It is important to note that the template is print-ready, so in print, you will exactly see what you see on the screen.

 Plan Actual Variance Chart – Elements

-Plan value is represented by the light grey column chart and the Actual value is represented by dark grey.
-We have applied a little trick portraying Actual value by choosing the “Series Options” menu and we have placed a little distinguishing mark at the end of the thinned column (which is almost become only a vertical line).
+The light grey column chart represents plan value, and the Actual value is represented by dark grey.
+We have applied a little trick portraying Actual value by choosing the “Series Options” menu, and we have placed a little distinguishing mark at the end of the thinned column (which is almost become only a vertical line).

-When we are done with this operation we have already got the diagram displaying Plan and Actual values, the basics of the Excel dashboard.
+When we are done with this operation, we have already got the diagram displaying the Plan and Actual values, the basics of the Excel dashboard.

-We already know the Plan / Actual values for each month; we have to start calculating the differences (positive and negative) so that we can show the direction and amount of the differences by the appropriate arrows.
+We already know the Plan / Actual values for each month; we have to start calculating the differences (positive and negative) to show the direction and amount of the differences by the appropriate arrows.

 Let’s return to the data worksheet!
-On the picture below we will review the calculations that will help us proceed.
+In the picture below, we will review the calculations to help us proceed.

-We will show you by two examples the basis of logic for the calculation of differences.
-The variance section contains three lines and 12 columns; of course the latter represents the number of months.
+We will show you by two examples the basis of logic for calculating differences.
+First, the variance section contains three lines and 12 columns; of course, the latter represents the number of months.

 Plan Actual Variance Chart – Basic Calculations

-Let’s take the month of January when the Actual value (14) exceeded the Plan value (10), so on the chart should be portrayed a green colored positive difference.
-We have processed the values of January in column B1.
-The +14 value means that we have chosen the bigger one from Plan / Actual values.
+Let’s take the month of January when the Actual value (14) exceeded the Plan value (10), so on the chart should be portrayed a green-colored positive difference.
+We have processed the importance of January in column B1.
+The +14 value means choosing the bigger one from Plan / Actual values.

 The +4 represents the positive difference.
-We determined the bigger number with the use of the MAX() formula.
+We determined the bigger number using the MAX() formula.

 Let’s examine the month of March when the Plan wasn’t realized (20 / 13).
-The MAX() formula will give the number 20 as result, because now out of the two numbers the value of the Plan is larger.
-In this case the difference is -7.
+The MAX() formula will give the number 20 as a result, because now out of the two numbers, the value of the Plan is larger.
+In this case, the difference is -7.

-This is all well done, with a help of a formula we have quickly determined the larger number of the two, but how will we know the direction of the difference?
+This is all well done.
+With the help of a formula, we have quickly determined the larger number of the two, but how will we know the direction of the difference?

-It checks the difference between the Actual value and Plan value, it wouldn’t write out anything if the result is zero because there is no difference.
-If the final result is not zero we get the difference as result.
+It checks the difference between the actual value and Plan value.
+It won’t write anything if the result is zero because there is no difference.
+But, if the final result is not zero, we get the difference.

-Bringing this formula throughout the chart those points will emerge which will be the basis of the green arrows pointing upward and the red arrows pointing downward on the final chart.
-If you are creating financial template we recommend using this chart type.
+Bringing this formula throughout the chart, those points will emerge, which will be the basis of the green arrows pointing upward and the red arrows pointing downward on the final chart.
+So if you create a financial template, we recommend using this chart type.

-Fortunately this page wasn’t only created for those who like to sink into the detailed creation of the Plan Actual Variance Chart.
-At the end of most of our article there are free to download templates and it isn’t different today either, here is you link to the free Excel template.
+Fortunately, this page wasn’t only created for those who like to sink into the detailed creation of the Plan Actual Variance Chart.
+There are free-to-download templates at the end of most of our articles, and it isn’t different today either.
+So here is your link to the free Excel template.